astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ---
-title: 'Set up a custom XComs backend'
+title: 'Set up a custom XComs backend using cloud-based or local object storage'
-sidebar_label: 'Custom XComs backend'
+sidebar_label: 'Set up a custom XComs backend'
 id: xcoms-backend-tutorial
 description: 'Use this tutorial to learn how to set up a custom XComs backend in AWS, GCP and Azure.'
 ---